Sri Gurusar Modia: By Rail

-Sri Ganganagar is well connected by railways to Delhi 424, Rewari 427, Kalka 397, Howrah 1980, Bathinda 127, Haridwar 485, Nanded 1963, Firozpur 184 Suratgarh 40 km etc.

-Track between Sri Ganganagar and Hanumangarh 67 km is being converted into broad gauge.
-This work will get completed in March 2013. and the train will starts in May 2013.
-This track will connect Sri Ganganagar To Bikaner, Jodhpur, Jaipur, Ahmedabad, Surat, Mumbai and the progress in train services will be affect the population of District headquarters very soon.
+Sri Ganganagar is well connected by railways to Delhi 424Kms, Rewari 427Kms, Howrah 1980Kms, Bathinda 127Kms, Haridwar 485Kms, Nanded 1963Kms, Firozpur 184Kms, Suratgarh 40 kms etc. Sri Ganganagar Railway Station is Well connected To Bikaner, Jodhpur, Jaipur, Ahmedabad, Surat, Mumbai and the progress in train services will be affect the population of District headquarters very soon.
 Yard remodeling and Washing line, sick line and washable apron are main work and a new Electric sub station has been constructed near Aazad cinema fatak.
 As per September 2018 this track laying work has been completed.

 By Road

 National Highway No-15 is running from Sriganganagar to Sanchore, which is well linked with all the major areas of Sriganganagar.
 Now it's renamed as NH-62 and runs from Sriganganagar to Jaisalmer.
 Many roadways and private buses are frequently available to major cities of north India like Delhi 431 km, Jaipur 501 km, Ajmer, Udaipur, Chandigarh, Jalandhar, Jodhpur 650 km, Kota, Haryana, Punjab.

 It is well connected to Mumbai 1472 km by road.